 FAIR VALUE MEASUREMENTS

 Other investments: Investments are accounted for using the measurement alternative to measure at cost adjusted for any impairment and observable price changes.
-Unrealized gains or losses on other investments are included in investment income (loss) on the consolidated and combined statements of operations.
+Unrealized gains or losses on other investments are included in unrealized gains (losses) on the consolidated and combined statements of operations.

 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Company believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.